makrai/notes/meister-20-uniform-info-distri-beam.md

   * Qualitative inspection reveals that our “beam search regularizer” has a clear connection to a theory in cognitive science—the uniform information density hypothesis (UID; Levy and Jaeger, 2007)
-  * The UID hypothesis states that—subject to the constraints of the grammar— humans prefer sentences that distribute information (in the sense of information theory) equally across the linguistic signal, eg a sentence.
+  * UID hypothesis: —subject to the constraints of the grammar— humans prefer sentences that distribute information (in the sense of information theory) equally across the linguistic signal, eg a sentence.
-    * ie, human-produced text, regardless of language, tends to have evenly distributed surprisal, formally defined in information theory as negative log-probability => beam search has an interpretation as exact decoding, but with a UID-promoting regularizer that encourages evenly distributed surprisal in generated text
+  * ie, human-produced text, regardless of language, tends to have evenly distributed surprisal
+  * surprisal in information theory := negative log-probability => beam search has an interpretation as exact decoding, but with a UID-promoting regularizer that encourages evenly distributed surprisal in generated text
   * naturally leads to the development of several new regularizers that likewise enforce the UID property.
 * Empirically, we experiment with our novel regularizers in the decoding of NMT